Life With Bobux

 Calling all parents!
 We’ve created a useful resource for correctly fitting all your kids’ shoes.
 And we’ve condensed it into 4 – yes, just 4 – simple steps!

 Some experts have turned buying kids’ shoes into an arduous process, a migraine-inducing quagmire of little details that inch you a few steps closer to insanity.
 We know fitting your squirmy, growing kids with the right shoes can be hard.
 But it doesn’t have to be complex.
-So we’ve put our foot down and brought you 4 too-simple steps to fitting your kids with the right shoes.
+So we’ve put our foot down and brought you 4 too-simple steps on how to fit to baby shoes.

 1. Measure your child’s feet